Thoracic Vertebrae

 Pig

-• The bodies are relatively long and constricted in the middle.
+• The bodies are relatively long and constricted in the middle in the case of pigs.

 • The ventral spine is absent.

-• Mamillary process is present except in the first two.
+• Mamillary processes are present except in the first two.

 • The last transverse process is lumbar in character.

-• Small accessory process occurs in the posterior part of the region.
+• Small accessory processes occur in the posterior part of the region.

 Dog

-• The bodies are wider and compressed dorso-ventrally.
+• The bodies are wider and compressed dorso-ventrally in the case of dogs.

-• The transverse processes in the posterior of the series bear mamillary processes and in the last three accessory processes also.
+• The transverse processes in the posterior part of the series bear mamillary processes, and in the last three, accessory processes as well.

-• The posterior facets on the bodies for the heads of the ribs are absent on the last two or three, so that the head of each of the last three ribs articulates with only one corresponding centrum.
+• The posterior facets on the bodies for the heads of the ribs are absent on the last two or three vertebrae, so that the head of each of the last three ribs articulates with only one corresponding centrum.

 Rabbit